Skip to content

 Integration Data§

 Custom data fields for integration data can be used by webhooks.
-This field cannot be filled out by users in Yesplan itself and can only be assigned a value via a webhook.
+This field can’t be filled out by users in Yesplan itself and can only receive a value via a webhook.

 When creating a field for integration data you can choose the data type: